 Coming together as a community is the cornerstone of the Milton experience, and we are finding creative ways to convene and connect.
-As we continue to plan this academic year in the midst of the coronavirus pandemic, the safety of our students, faculty, and staff guides all of our decisions.
+The safety of our students, faculty, and staff guides all of our decisions.
 We hold an unwavering commitment to educating our students in an engaging and fulfilling program, whether they are on campus or remote.
 This year looks unlike any other in the history of our School.
 It requires us to remain flexible and adjust due to factors beyond our control, but we are working together as a community to provide our students with the best experience possible.

 - Lower School students are currently learning on campus and remotely; COVID-19 testing is conducted weekly